SAP-samples/teched2022-DT262/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Release and Deploy

-In this exercise, we will create...
+In this exercise, we will release the and deploy the automation package to execute the scenario in SAP Process Automation Solution.

 ## Exercise 2.1 Sub Exercise 1 Description